TykTechnologies/gateway-sdk/README.md

 `go get github.com/TykTechnologies/gateway-sdk`

 ## Sample Usage
-In these samples tyk is running on localhost  port 8080 .The BaseUrl is: http://localhost:8080 and the secret key is foo(change this to your actual key).
+In these samples Tyk Gateway is running on localhost port 8080.
+The BaseUrl is: `http://localhost:8080` and the secret key is `secret`, you should change this to your actual key.

 ## Creating the Api client

-In this sample we are going to client a and then send a request to the reload endpoint.(Hot Reload /tyk/reload/)
+In this sample we are going to client a and then send a request to the reload endpoint.
+Hot Reload endpoint path is at `/tyk/reload/`.

  ```go
 package main